Tesla Battery for Solar Home

 - 200 W refrigerator for 67.5 hours;

-- 5 light bulbs of 20W can last for 135 hours.
+- Light bulbs with a power of five 20W can last for 135 hours.

 - 25W phone charger for 540hrs;